Shapa7276/shapatest/content/authors/admin/_index.md

 bio: Research and learning never ends we keep moving forward, opening new doors, and doing new things, because we're curious and curiosity keeps leading us down new paths.

 interests:
-- * Security Assessments
+- All Types Security Assessments
-- Internet of things
+- Internet Of Things
 - Security Automation
 - Cloud Infrastruture